Artist: philothea flynn

 workshop at studio toru

 My whakapapa from Mum is Ngati Porou, Ngati Kahungunu, English and French and from Dad – Australian and Irish.
-I grew up between the Solomon Islands and Aotearoa, lived in Australia for many years, returning home to Aotearoa New Zealand in 1992.
+I grew up between the Solomon Islands and Aotearoa New Zealand, and lived in Australia for many years, returning home to Aotearoa in 1992.
 I now live in Eastbourne with my husband, 3 children (they come and go), our dog and a cat.

-My current passion for jewellery started with a class in Ubud, Bali, with my family 5 years ago.
-On return home a health scare made me re-evaluate work and life priorities.
+My current passion for jewellery started with a class in Ubud, Bali, with my family in 2017.
+On my return home, a health scare made me re-evaluate work and life priorities.
 While recuperating I decided to pursue jewellery as a creative outlet and healing focus.
 This led to the desire to make a living designing and creating beautiful pieces of jewellery.
-Over the past 5 years, I have studied with and learnt from some wonderful local and international jewellers.
+Over the years, I have studied with and learnt from some wonderful local and international jewellers.

 I am inspired by a variety of jewellery styles and techniques and often look at nature and wonder how I can express what I see in jewellery.
 Always curious to know more I see my learning journey will be never-ending.
 The deep satisfaction of making jewellery to adorn our bodies and gift to others is my way of showing appreciation for (my) life.